 No need to login to the AWS console to add/remove sender emails or domains, you can do that right from your WordPress dashboard.
 Instructions to verify a new email or domain are also provided, so there is no need to get lost in the jungle that is the Amazon SES documentation.

 Painlessly set up email sending for your entire WordPress multisite network and monitor open and click rates.
-We currently don't allow different settings for each subsite, though we are considering that for the future.
-Let us know if you're interested.
+Configure different settings for each subsite or set universal settings at the network level.

 WP Offload SES automatically replaces every plain text email it sends with an email that includes both the original plain text version and an HTML version of the email.
 But currently there's no way to customize the header and footer of these emails.
 Configurable templates will allow you to create your own template with a custom header, footer, sidebar, or whatever other elements you'd like to include in each plain text email.